Climax Foods Announces Major Discovery of Plant-Based Casein Replacement

 Speeding up innovation

-Climax says the discovery was made possible through “precision formulation” – a process that uses data science and AI to dramatically increase the speed of discovering optimal ingredient and process combinations with plants.
-Whereas traditional food innovation could take centuries of trial and error, Climax says, its AI-driven platform rapidly increases innovation.
+Climax says the discovery was made possible through precision formulation – a process that uses data science and AI to dramatically increase the speed of discovering optimal ingredient and process combinations with plants.
+Whereas traditional food innovation could take centuries of trial and error, Climax says, its AI-driven platform “dramatically” increases the rate of innovation.

-Most plant-based dairy alternatives are made from a combination of starches and oils, but don’t meet consumer expectations for taste, texture and performance, Climax says.
+Currently, most plant-based dairy alternatives are made from a combination of starches and oils, but don’t meet consumer expectations for taste, texture, and performance, the company states.
 And while a growing number of food tech startups are working to produce real casein using precision fermentation methods, Climax believes that approach will be encumbered by “significant scalability and regulatory issues.”

-In contrast, Climax says it has identified plentiful, naturally occuring plant proteins that can bring true melt and stretch to plant-based cheeses.
+In contrast, Climax says it has identified plentiful, naturally occurring plant proteins that can bring true melt and stretch to plant-based cheeses.

 “Our goal is not just to give vegans better options – we are offering a better way to everyone, especially hardcore cheeselovers,” Zahn explains.
 “To do this, we committed ourselves to understanding, on a microscopic level, what makes animal-based foods so craveable, and used that understanding to determine the precise steps needed to get that same exact performance from plant sources like seeds.”